Sexually transmitted infections (STIs) are infectious diseases spread through sexual

 Genital herpes.
 Genital herpes infections are caused by the herpes simplex virus (HSV).
 Symptoms may

-include painful blisters or open sores in the genital area.
-These may be preceded
+include painful blisters or open sores in the genital or rectal area.
+First there

-by a tingling or burning sensation in the area.
-The herpes sores usually disappear
+may be a tingling or burning feeling in the area.
+The herpes sores often go away in

-within a few weeks, but the virus remains in the body and the lesions may recur from
+a few weeks.
+But the virus stays in the body.
+And the sores may come back from time

-There is no cure for HSV but there are antiviral agents to take that can shorten an
+to time.
+There is no cure for HSV.
+But there are antiviral medicines that can shorten

 Syphilis.
-The initial symptom of syphilis is a painless open sore that usually appears on the penis,
+The first symptom of syphilis is a painless open sore.
+It is often seen on the penis,

 in the vagina, or around either sexual organ.
-Untreated syphilis may go on
+Untreated syphilis may go on to more

 Pelvic inflammatory disease (PID).
-PID is a serious complication women can get from some STDs, such as chlamydia and
+PID is a serious complication women can get from some STIs, such as chlamydia and

 gonorrhea.
-PID refers to an infection of the uterus, fallopian tubes, and other reproductive
+PID is an infection of the uterus, fallopian tubes, and other reproductive

-STDs affect men and women of all backgrounds and economic levels.
-However, nearly
+STIs affect men and women of all backgrounds and economic levels.
+But nearly 50 out

-half of all STD cases in the U.S. happen in people younger than age 25.
+of 100 STI cases in the U.S. happen in people younger than age 25.

 sex partners during their lives.

-Many STDs initially cause no symptoms.
-In addition, many STD symptoms may be confused
+Many STIs cause no symptoms at first.
+And many STI symptoms may be confused with those

-women.
-Even symptomless STDs can be contagious and can later cause chronic or serious
+be contagious and can later cause long-term (chronic) or serious health problems.

-Women suffer more frequent and severe symptoms from STDs:
+Women suffer more frequent and severe symptoms from STIs:

-Some STDs can spread into the uterus (womb) and fallopian tubes and cause pelvic inflammatory
+Some STIs can spread into the uterus and fallopian tubes and cause pelvic inflammatory

 disease (PID).
 This can lead to both infertility and ectopic (tubal) pregnancy.

-Some strains of HPV infection in women may also be associated with cervical cancer.
+Some strains of HPV infection in women may also be linked to cervical cancer.
+In both

-STDs can be passed from a mother to her baby before or during birth.
-Some infections
+STIs can be passed from a mother to her baby before or during birth.
+Some newborn

 disabled or even die.

-Once diagnosed, many STDs can be successfully treated.
-Some STDs, such as herpes,
+Once diagnosed, many STIs can be successfully treated.
+Some STIs, such as herpes,

-cannot be completely cured and may happen again, but each recurrence can be controlled.
+can't be completely cured and may happen again.
+But each recurrence can be prevented